heacu39/vanmanen-lepcha-manuscripts/README.md

 sorts the words by leftmost x coordinate.
 If the number of syllables in the line transcription doesn't match the number of boxed words, then an error is placed in the output.

-- annotations.xsl: This stylesheet takes the corrected Page XML files and produces JSON annotation files for each transcribed manuscript page.
+The **annotations** directory takes the corrected Page XML files and produces JSON annotation files for each transcribed manuscript page.
 Annotations target the IIIF Content Search Version 2.0 API, with some additional wrapping data.
 Every possible syllable ngram for each line of text is generated, along with corresponding rectangular boundary boxes computed from the word boundary boxes.

-Explanation of directories:
-- transkribus: Transkribus Page XML exports, with the XML Schema reference removed.
-- pages: Corrected Page XML files.
-- annotations: JSON annotation files, one per transcribed page.